-- 51. Special students may be admitted to the various exercises of the school on satisfying the Faculty that they are qualified to pursue to advantage the various subjects chosen, and that the proposed scheme of studies will be practicable and useful. - 52.
-Each member of the Faculty shall furnish to the Registrar a list of the requirements for admission to his classes.
-These, together with a detailed statement of the requirements for admission to the school, shall be placed on record, and shall be open to the inspection of members of the Faculty. - 53.
-Every first-year student shall be expected, during the first term, to give notice to the Registrar as to the course he intends to enter.
+48. Special students may be admitted to the various exercises of the school on satisfying the Faculty that they are qualified to pursue to advantage the various subjects chosen, and that the proposed scheme of studies will be practicable and useful.

+49. Each member of the Faculty shall furnish to the Registrar a list of the requirements for admission to his classes.
+These, together with a detailed statement of the requirements for admission to the school, shall be placed on record, and shall be open to the inspection of members of the Faculty.

+50. Every first-year student is expected, during the first term, to give notice to the Registrar as to the course he intends to enter.
 For admission to professional subjects of the second year, records of P or C shall be required in preparatory subjects as follows:

-For admission to Mathematics (M21) or (M23), and Physics, a record of P or C shall be required in Mathematics (M12).
+For admission to Mathematics (M21), a record of P or C shall be required in Mathematics (M13).

-For admission to Architectural Design records of P or C shall be required in Descriptive Geometry (D18), Freehand Drawing (D41), and Mechanical Drawing (D14).
+For admission to Architectural Design, records of P or C shall be required in Drawing and Descriptive Geometry, and in Freehand Drawing (D19).

-For admission to Elements of Mining Engineering, Mineralogy, General Biology, and Qualitative Analysis. a record of P or C shall be required in Chemistry (502).
+For admission to Mineralogy, General Biology, and Qualitative Analysis, a record of P or C shall be required in Chemistry (503).

-For admission to Mechanical Engineering Drawing.
-Mechanism, and Surveying, records of P or C shall be required in Descriptive Geometry (D16), Mathematics (M12), and Mechanical Drawing (D12).
+For admission to Mechanical Engineering Drawing, Mechanism, and Surveying, records of P or C shall be required in Drawing and Descriptive Geometry (D13), and in Mathematics (M12).

-54. All male students who take a majority of their studies in the first year, except aliens, college graduates and those who are over twenty-one years of age at the beginning of the term in question or are able to pass an examination in the military course, are required to attend exercises in Military Science and Drill.
-Should a student present to the Faculty satisfactory evidence of physical disability he shall be excused from attendance at drill. but shall be required to attend a course in Military Science.
+51. Except aliens, all male students who are rated as first or second year students are required to attend exercises in Military Science and Drill, except as excuse may be granted by the Faculty in the case of men considerably beyond the usual age.
+Should a student present to the Faculty satisfactory evidence of physical disability, he shall be excused from attendance at drill, but shall be required to attend a course in Military Science.
 All medical certificates intended to show physical disability must be presented within ten days after entrance.
 For the drill exercises students are required to provide themselves with uniforms prescribed by the Faculty.
-In the permanent organization of each battalion the cadet officers shall be appointed by the Professor of Military Science and Tactics, subject to the approval of the Faculty. changes subsequent to this organization shall be left to the judgment of the Professor of Military Science and Tactics, subject to the approval of the President of the Institute.
+In the permanent organization of each battalion the cadet officers shall be appointed by the head of the Department of Military Science and Tactics, subject to the approval of the Faculty.
+All changes subsequent to this organization shall be left to the judgment of the head of the Department of Military Science and Tactics, subject to the approval of the President of the Institute.